anssip/ultrabet/README.md

 # TODO

+- [ ] Set results to bets and pay out winnings
-- [ ] Add a 2nd application (gradle subproject) that contains a secured GraphQL API for placing bets and other actions that require authentication.
+- [x] Add a 2nd application (gradle subproject) that contains a secured GraphQL API for placing bets and other actions that require authentication.
 - [ ] Map internal errors to GraphQL errors that show properly in the client
 - [x] GraphQL subscriptions
 - [x] Make it update market_option.last_updated_at